DB3D/Autoescola/src/revision/README.md

 guard, quit/resume, saved scores after reload and widths of 320/390/1440 px.
 The study-time browser checks also passed with this interaction flow.

-Lesson/header validation visited all 28 rewritten lessons, checked sticky header navigation while scrolled, and completed a test with reading detours before and after every answer (including errors and a skip).
-Its ten answers produced one 70% result.
-Question order, translations, feedback and elapsed time survived each detour; header layouts were checked at 320, 390 and 1440 px.
+Lesson/header validation visited all 28 rewritten lessons and checked sticky navigation while scrolled.
+Current flow validation checks header-only return, absence of the logo and lesson mastery panel, blocked lesson access during tests, quit/resume, and zero French credit.
+A mixed test scored 50%, an all-French test scored 0%, and their 25% mastery persisted after reload.
+Automatic correction reveal preserved unassisted credit.
+Header layouts passed at 320/390/1440 px.